How Much Burial Insurance Do I Need at 65?

 Coverage Ranges Most 65-Year-Olds Choose

-$15,000–$25,000 is common for people who want more flexibility, or who prefer a traditional burial-style service (or a more formal cremation service with viewing).
-This range can be helpful if you want your family to have choices—without needing to “upgrade” on credit cards—or if you want a cushion for final bills and inflation.
+$15,000 to $25,000 is the most common band for people who want flexibility, prefer a traditional burial-style service, or are planning a more formal cremation service with a viewing.
+This range can be particularly helpful if you want your family to have meaningful choices at a difficult time — without needing to upgrade on credit cards — and if you want a cushion for final bills and the inevitable cost increases that occur between purchase and use.
+Most independent brokers, including our advisors at Diversified, find that this range fits the largest number of 65-year-old buyers when a complete and realistic cost estimate is done.

 How to Determine Your Coverage Amount

-The easiest way to choose the right burial insurance amount at 65 is to work backward from your plan.
-Start with the type of service you want, then add the categories that often surprise families.
-Finally, subtract any resources you are truly dedicating to final expenses (not “savings in general,” but money your family would realistically use for this purpose).
+The most reliable way to choose the right burial insurance amount at 65 is to work backward from your plan.
+Start with the type of service you want, then add the categories that most commonly surprise families, and finally subtract any resources you are truly dedicating to final expenses — not savings in general, but money your family would realistically access and use for this purpose.

-1) Choose Burial vs. Cremation (and Be Honest About the Service Style)
+Step 1: Choose Burial vs. Cremation — and Be Honest About the Service Style

-2) Add Cemetery or Placement Costs (When Applicable)
+Step 2: Add Cemetery or Placement Costs When Applicable

-If burial is part of the plan, cemetery expenses can be a major part of the total: opening and closing, vault or liner requirements, and a marker or headstone.
-Even if a family already owns a plot, there can still be fees for opening and closing and for the memorial.
-If cremation is the plan, some families still want a permanent resting place (a niche or urn burial), and those costs should be included if that is part of your wishes.
+If burial is part of the plan, cemetery expenses can be a substantial portion of the total: opening and closing fees, vault or liner requirements in many cemetery locations, and a marker or headstone.
+Even when a family already owns a cemetery plot, there can still be meaningful fees for opening and closing the grave and for the permanent memorial.
+If cremation is the plan but a permanent resting place is desired — a niche at a columbarium or an urn burial at a cemetery — those placement costs should be included in the coverage estimate.
+Our resource on simple burial insurance for final expenses helps buyers who want a clean, straightforward plan without overthinking the calculation.

-3) Include Final Bills You Don’t Want Your Family to Handle
+Step 3: Include Final Bills You Do Not Want Your Family to Handle

-Many families add a small cushion beyond the service itself.
-Final medical co-pays, credit cards, and “wrap-up” household bills can add stress quickly.
-Burial insurance is not meant to eliminate large debts like a mortgage, but even a few thousand dollars can make the transition period much easier for your beneficiaries.
+Many families add a cushion beyond the service itself.
+Final medical co-pays, credit card balances, and household wrap-up bills can add immediate stress to an already difficult period.
+Burial insurance is not meant to eliminate large debts like a mortgage — that is a job for income replacement life insurance — but a few extra thousand dollars designated for this purpose can make the transition meaningfully easier for your beneficiaries and eliminate the need to make urgent financial decisions in the days and weeks following a death.

 Why Age 65 Is a Good Time to Buy

-Buying at 65 also gives you more time to make thoughtful decisions.
-You can choose the coverage amount intentionally, set your beneficiaries clearly, and organize the plan in a way that reduces confusion later.
-And if your goal is to keep premiums manageable, applying earlier (while you can) is often the simplest way to do it.
+Buying at 65 also gives you the time and mental space to make thoughtful decisions.
+You can choose the coverage amount intentionally, set your beneficiaries clearly, and organize the plan in a way that reduces confusion and potential family conflict later.
+And if your goal is to keep monthly premiums manageable on a fixed income, applying earlier is consistently the simplest and most effective approach.
+Our resource on burial insurance for seniors provides the full overview across age ranges, and our resource on burial insurance for seniors over 60 specifically addresses the planning context for buyers in the 60 to 69 age range.
+If you want to compare how pricing and options change at later ages, our resources on burial insurance over 70 and burial insurance over 80 provide that context.

 What If You Have Health Conditions at 65?